Gallery

 Preparation for pouring

-All the rebars placed, together with electrical conduits and ceiling heating/cooling pipes.
-The blue piping is for ventillation.
+All the rebars placed according to plans, together with electrical conduits and ceiling heating/cooling pipes.
+The blue piping is for ventilation.
 White are the heating/cooling pipes, green and purple are electrical conduits for different purposes.

 Finished concrete ceiling